All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Glucose-Dependent Insulin Secretion

-Oral semaglutide stimulates your pancreas to release more insulin when blood sugar is elevated (after meals).
+Oral semaglutide stimulates your pancreas to release more insulin when blood sugar is improved (after meals).
 Critically, this effect is glucose-dependent.
-When blood sugar is normal or low, semaglutide does not push additional insulin release.
+When blood sugar is normal or low, semaglutide doesn't push additional insulin release.
 This means the risk of hypoglycemia (dangerously low blood sugar) is very low when oral semaglutide is used alone.

 Glucagon Suppression